Professional Risk Managers' International Association: Professional Risk Manager

 The exams are computer-based and the questions are all multiple choice; the passing grade is 60%.
 The exams must be completed over a period of up to two years; they are offered during four specific testing windows per year.

 Historic individual exam pass rates, under the pre-2019 structure, were 54% for Exam II (mathematics), 59% for Exams I and III (finance, and risk management), and 78% for Exam IV (standards and case studies); with an overall completion-rate of just over 65%.

 The PRM program recognizes other professional designations and gives partial credit to "cross-over" candidates, as well as to graduates of select university programs.

 Minimum experience requirements are: four years without a bachelor's degree; two years for those with bachelor's degrees; no requirements for holders of a relevant graduate degree (i.e. MBA, MSF, MQF etc.) or of an accepted professional designation (CFA, CAIA, CQF, etc.).
 To maintain the designation, holders are required to complete 20 "Continuing Risk Learning" credits each year, to renew their "Sustaining Membership", and to uphold the professional and ethical standards as defined by the PRMIA Standards of Best Practice, Conduct and Ethics.

-Other certificate programs
+Other programs

+Since 2022, PRMIA offers the ORM Designation, focusing on the "skills and capabilities" of the Operational Risk Manager role.
+The designation requires 2 exams, 8 hours in total, 1 year of direct operational risk experience, and a combination of 4 year's other work experience or completed degrees.
+As for the PRM, Designates must submit 20 CRL credits each year.

 PRMIA offers various stand-alone certificate programs designed to give a focused and foundational understanding of various areas of risk management.
 As for the PRM, the passing score for these is 60%.
 The computerized tests are offered on all business days.
 To maintain certification one is required to uphold PRMIA’s professional and ethical standards.